-The Discover minimum payment is the greater of $35 or 2% of the full balance plus any past-due amount, or $15 plus new interest and late fees.
+The Discover minimum payment is the greater of $35 or 2% of the full balance plus any past-due amount.
 If the entire balance is lower than $35, then the balance amount is the minimum payment.

 The Discover minimum payment is the greater of:

 Your entire balance, if it is lower than $35

 2% of the new balance (plus past-due amounts, but not fees/interest)